Forging Relationship-Becoming Lighting.

 As a young kid, I would explore poetry.
 Not in any typical way, and certainly not in any academic farce.
 I explored it out of need.
 Words seemed problematic, overtly complicated often misunderstood.
 I’d live by the inner phrase of feelings are more important than words because they are true.
 I'd lose faith in my ability to say what I was feeling, seeing, misunderstanding, often.
 I found more freedom and fascination in the cicada singing the sun to sleep, in how they would shed their skin.
 I would marvel at the way they would feel like tiny humming words when they would rest in my palms, vibrating their songs of legacy.
 I was fascinated at the stories they must live, imagine they were living in great cities, worlds beyond my own, these possibilities were no stranger to my perception.
 I could look at the moon on a cold, cloudy night and see strange cities in the glow.
 I would scry the dark that hugged the pine trees that seemed to border this great tree in the front yard not far from the old living room window, spiders acting as ward, hiding in the hyacinths.

 It wasn’t all darkness.
 I’d also find awe in the way it rained in my birth town.
 Where the tall trees seemed to claw at the clouds, digging earnestly for more lightning, they would talk to the wind and whisper in relief as the cold rain would fall in pelting mists in answer to their plea.
-I knew secrets of the rain then, too.
-I knew if I lay on the long grass and looked up could feel, if I allowed myself, how the land breathed and raised me up to the sky.
+I knew secrets of the rain.
+I knew if I lay on the long grass and looked up, with breath I could feel - if I allowed myself, how the land breathed and raised me up to the sky.
 That strange sensation of falling and flying could be found again.
 I would chase these discoveries and seek to master the art of flight, learn how to activate it like a switch instead of the hunger, the desire and need through hope alone.
 I’d learn that a witch flight doesn’t need a Superman cape, it needs a kind of freedom.
 A freedom that the world is terrified of.

 I would also lose moments of time and log others as though I were a sponge-like library, a mushroom drinking in the moss, the damp air.
 I was hungry to master a sense of control, to find my way through the complicated world around me.
 To ground my mind in some sense of reality.
 It was all haunted teddy bears, fear, pain and flying.
 I was a haunted child, and I was lost.
 All I wanted was to go to that forest in my dreams, where I was free, where everything felt safe.
 Where up was down and down was up.

-I’d become something other, I'd become something like lightning, a tear in the sky of my own and those around me a sense of land and sky and sea.
-I’d become the cicada, shedding old skins to dry in the sun as I take flight in the summer night, I'd share myself in song with the world.
+I’d become something other, I'd become something like lightning, a tear in the sky of not only my own world, but also those around me, a new sense of land and sky and sea.
+I’d become the cicada, shedding old skins to dry in the sun as I take flight in the summer night, and I'd share myself in song with the world.
 All in my palms, and either way, I'd have to learn to know the power of words that could not be spoken, to be okay with the ineffable.

 So what does this mean for you?
 Hopefully, it’s a reminder of your choices, a refresher of your oaths, and hopefully, by feeling into these words, you may have uncovered the parts that reflect your own.
 Witchcraft isn’t just promises; it’s embodiment, and believe me when I say, I get it.
 I get that this is hard; it will be so because I’d hazard a guess that, like me, somewhere inside yourself is the sense of that ocean fitting into a straw.
 Somewhere in you is a storm that is brewing.
 Whether you are a Witch or someone who walks alongside us, what does the thunder inside you evoke, on the altar of yourself, what is it that enables you to choose it again and again?
 What is it that moves you into agency and surrender?